pamela-gatica/student-health-flask-app/README.md

 - Writing clean and maintainable backend code

 ## Key Highlights
-- End-to-end data application using Python and Flask
+- Full-stack data application using Python and Flask
 - Integration of structured datasets with a relational database
-- Clean UI design for improved data accessibility
+- Clean and modern UI design for data accessibility
-- Transformation of an academic project into a professional portfolio piece
+- Conversion of an academic project into a professional portfolio application

 ## Future Improvements
 - Add filtering options (by gender, mood, health risk level)